DionneSpaltman/predicting_VVR/README.md

 This repository contains code for a machine learning pipeline with the following structure:

 #### Data
-- **downloading**: Contains the data as received by the FAINT project team
 - **processing**: Contains the code to clean the raw data

 #### Processing